 Southern states prohibited the teaching of reading and writing to Black slaves.
 As slaves were illiterate, there are few accounts os slavery written by slaves.
 A few managed to learn.
 The first slave to public an account of slavery was Olaudah Equiano.
 Perhaps the most eloquent accont was written by Harriet Jacobs.
 Sojurner Truth and Stephen Douglas laster wrote powerful accounts.
 Several great pieces of American literature addressed the slave issue.
 It was not a topic addressed by the literary giants of the pre-Civil War era.
 Given the importance of the slavery to early 19th century political discourse, this seems a suprising observation.
 The most important ante-bellum (pre-War work)was Harriet Beecher Stowe's Uncle Tom's Cabin (1852).
 Stowe was virtually unknown when she wrote the book.
 She was influenced by the experience s of two teenage Maryland slave girls, Emily and Mary Edmonson, who were rescued from being sold as "fancy girls" to New Orleans bordellos.
 The story of Eliza , Topsy, Uncle Tom, and Simon Legree electrified northern readers and theter goers, affecting northern attitudes toward slavery.
 Enraged Southeners argued that the book was an exagrtin ad that slaves were in fact trated well.
 Stow published a second book, A Key to Uncle Tom's Cabin which describe the research she conducted before writing her novel and includes a discription of the ordeal of the Edmonson girls.
 Her brother, Henry Ward Beecher helped rise money to buy the Edmonson girls out of slavery.
 We know of no important work of American literature that attempted to justify slavery.
 We might mention Jefferson's Notes in Virginia, but it was not a novel, but rather Jefferson;s efforts at a scientific piece.
 The Southern states banned abolitionist literature, surely the greates violtion of the First amendment in Ameican history.
 This action by the Southern states is silent testimony to the fact that it was an uneven debate.
 The most important work on Amrerican slavery after the War was Mark Twain's Huckeberry Finn (1884), viewed by many as the greatest American novel.
 A much shorter opiece by Twain often forgotten is "Pudin Head Wilson" a brilliant short story on slavery and still relavent today as an indictement of racial prejudice.
 Another important work is Alec Haley's Roots.

 Congressman Jacob Brinkerhoff of Ohio conceived of Congressional action to stop the spread of slavery.
-Senatir Preston King from New York also played an important role.
-Congressmn David Wilmot from Pennsylvania because of his standfing in the Demoratic Party, first proposed prohibiting slavery in the territory acquired from Mexico (August 8, 1846).
+Senator Preston King, a long-term abolitionist, from New York also played an important role.
+Congressmn David Wilmot from Pennsylvania because of his standing in the Demoratic Party, first proposed prohibiting slavery in the territory acquired from Mexico (August 8, 1846).
 The provision became known as the Wilmot Proviso and numerous efforts were made over the next 4 years to attach it to several pieces of legislation.
 The provision became popular in some northern states and became the cornerstone of the new Free Soil Party.
 The Party while never became a major force in American politics was extremely influential in the new Republican Party which Wilmot helped organize.
 The Wilmot Proviso was anathema in the South and generated increasing support for secession.
 One outcome of Congressional debate on the Wilmot Proviso was a new element in the debaye over slavery--the question of property rights.
 Slavery was not mentioned in the Constitution, but property rights were protected under the Constitution.
 Southerners believed that they had the right to take their property, including slaves, anywhere in the country.
 Congress never approved the proviso in any of several efforts to attach it as amendment to legislation.
 Its major importance was in convincing many southerners that the United States was hostile to slavery.
 (Ironically the Constitution essentially made slavery unasailable had the southern states not seceeded.)
 The Wilmot Proviso was expressly repudiated in the Compromise of 1850.
 It was implicity repudiated in the Supreme Court Dred Scott desision.

 The Compromise of 1850 was an effort to defuse the sectional rancor over the spread of slavery in the vast new territories acquired from Mexico.
 Congress attempted to balance the interests of the free and slave states.
 Texas was the first state to enter the Union from former Mexican territory War.
 Some southerners had assumed that Texas would come into the Union as several new slave states.
 This did not transpire, largelky because of Texan wishe.
 Whatecver tge reason, it meant onlu one new slave state was added to the Senate.
 The next territory which asked to be admitted to the Union was California, another large state (1850).
 This created a problem because the Missouri Compromise line cut California in half.
 Northen and Southern Congressmen argued over whether California should enter the war as a free or slave state.
 The great figures of the early 19th century (Henry Clay, Daniel Webster, and John C. Calhoun) played their final role in American politics.
 Calhoun who was dieing and opposed the compromise had to be carried into the Senate chamber.
 A new generation of leaders, especially Stephen A. Douglas emerged and it was Dougls who was lagely responsible for brokering the final agreement.
 The result was the Compromise of 1850.
 It was in effect a mixed bag of legislation.
 Congress rejected the Wimot Proviso.
 The individual measures could not be passed by Congress, but were passed as a result of a comprehensive basket consisting of five measures.
 1) Congress admitted Califirnia as a free state.
 2) Slave trading in Washington, D.C. was ended.
 (D.C. residents could still own slaves, but could not buy or sell them.
 3) Texas was compensated for relinquishing claim to the area west of modern day Texas (New Mexico, Arizona, and Utah).
 This not only apeased Texas, but also other slave states who wanted new slaves states.
 4) Congressmen accepted that at least some of the southwestern land acquired from Mexico could enter the Union as slave states, depending on the desires of the settlers there.
 The territory of New Mexico (which including modern Arizona and Utah) was organized without any prohibition of slavery.
 This esentially endorsed Douglas' Popular Sovereignty doctrine.
 5) The South was further appeased by a tough new Federal Fugitive Slave Law.
 Federal marshalls were empowered to arrest and return escaping slaves to their masters even in free states.
 Bounty hunters would be paid for finding and returning slaves.
 This created a range of problens.
 Some bounty hunters kidnapped free blacks.
 And northerns who resisted the bounty hunters could be procecuted.
 These actions enraged public opinion in some northern states.
 The northern reaction to the Fugitive Slave Law enraged southerners.
 Rather than defuse the sectional tension as the Missouri Compromise had done, the Compromise of 1850 while resolving the immediate problem and postponing civil war, in the long run intensified sectional feeling, especially after the passage of the Kansas-Nebraska Act.
 The Compromise has thus been criticized as only temporary and bowing to slave interests.
 Temprising in this case, however, probably mebtv surviuval of the Union.
 [Bordewich.
 America's]